 View all Inogen One SystemsOxygen Concentrator vs. Nebulizer Machine

-Many people with COPD, asthma and other respiratory diseases or illnesses have to use both oxygen concentrators and nebulizers to maintain healthy oxygen levels.
+Many people with COPD and other respiratory diseases or illnesses have to use both oxygen concentrators and nebulizers in the management of their disease.
 However, if these medical devices have been prescribed to you for the first time, you might not understand the difference between the two.
 Learn the difference between an oxygen concentrator and […]

 View ArticleTips for Increasing Nasal Cannula Comfort

-The Inogen One Cart is now available to help you transport your Inogen One G3 or Inogen One G5 portable oxygen concentrator unit.
-We heard our customers when they asked for a specially designed cart just for our Inogen One G3 and Inogen One G5 units, so we created a cart designed to conveniently and […]
+The Inogen One Cart is available to help you transport your Inogen One G3 or Inogen One G5 portable oxygen concentrator unit.
+We heard our customers when they asked for a specially designed cart just for our Inogen One G3 and Inogen One G5 units, so we created a cart designed to be used in […]

 View ArticleCare and Maintenance of Oxygen Equipment